-'Cause the rules is the rules, as the gen'ral taught, And we're trustin' our lives to him.
+'Cause rules is rules, as the gen'ral taught, And we're trustin' our lives to him.

 If we're wrong, we'll pay heavy In hell, that's for sure.
+For sure.

 But we'll know in the end That we followed our friend, And we're marchin' in the mornin' Just for him.